MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L05_Create_and_manage_session_host_images_ADDS.md

 ## Instructions

-### Exercise 1: Create and manage session host images
+### Exercise 1: Create and manage a session host image

 The main tasks for this exercise are as follows:

 1. Prepare for configuration of a Azure Virtual Desktop host image
 1. Deploy Azure Bastion
-1. Configure a Azure Virtual Desktop host image
+1. Configure an Azure Virtual Desktop host image
-1. Create a Azure Virtual Desktop host image
+1. Create an Azure Virtual Desktop host image
-1. Provision a Azure Virtual Desktop host pool by using the custom image
+1. Provision an Azure Virtual Desktop host pool by using the custom image

 #### Task 1: Prepare for configuration of a Azure Virtual Desktop host image

 1. From your lab computer, start a web browser, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing credentials of a user account with the Owner role in the subscription you will be using in this lab.
 1. In the Azure portal, open **Cloud Shell** pane by selecting on the toolbar icon directly to the right of the search textbox.
 1. If prompted to select either **Bash** or **PowerShell**, select **PowerShell**.
-1. On the lab computer, in the web browser displaying the Azure portal, from the PowerShell session in the Cloud Shell pane, run the following to create a resource group that will contain the Azure Virtual Desktop host image:
+1. On the lab computer, in the web browser displaying the Azure portal, from the PowerShell session in the Cloud Shell pane, run the following to create a resource group that will be used to contain the Azure Virtual Desktop host image:

    ```powershell
    $vnetResourceGroupName = 'az140-11-RG'